 1. What if I want my child to attend your program, but my child doesn’t want to?

-4. I’m concerned that my child may learn “bad habits” or be influenced negatively by other children in the group.
+10. I’m concerned that my child may be influenced negatively by other children in the group.
 What is Endurance’s stance on this issue?

 Although this is of course possible, we feel certain that few things occur at Endurance that are new to any given member, or that they are not likely to experience in any number of settings outside the program.
 One truly new experience we can assure all members is the powerfully pro-social environment in which things occur, and the powerful, non-violent pressures that encourage practice of more healthy habits.

-5. What if my child wishes to maintain friendships with children in the program outside of program hours?
+11. What if my child wants to maintain friendships with other clients outside of the program?